guusj/books/Warbreaker_BrandonSanderson.md

 “The majority of it was originally gathered by Peacegiver the Blessed,” Bluefingers said.
 “He collected thousands of Breaths during the days of the Manywar.
 He passed those on to the first Hallandren God King.
 That inheritance has been transferred from father to son for centuries—and has been enlarged, since each God King is given two Breaths a week, instead of the one that the other Returned receive.”
 “Oh,” Siri said, sitting back, finding herself oddly disappointed by the news.
 Susebron was not a god, he was simply a man with far more BioChroma than normal.
 But . . . what of the Returned themselves?
 Siri folded her arms again, still troubled.
 She’d never been forced to look objectively at what she believed.
 Austre was simply . . . well, God.
 You didn’t question people when they talked about God.
 The Returned were usurpers, who had cast the followers of Austre out of Hallandren, not true deities themselves.
-Yet the they were so majestic.
+Yet they were so majestic.
 Why _had_ the royal family been cast out of Hallandren?
 She knew the official story taught in Idris—that the royals hadn’t supported the conflicts that led up to the Manywar.
 For that, the people had revolted against them.
 That revolt had been led by Kalad the Usurper.
 Kalad.
 Though Siri had avoided most of her tutorial sessions, even she knew the stories of that man.
 He was the one who had led the people of Hallandren in the heresy of building Lifeless.
 He had created a powerful army of the creatures, one the likes of which had never been seen in the land.
 The stories said Kalad’s Lifeless had been more dangerous, new and distinctive.
 Terrible and destructive.
 He’d eventually been defeated by Peacegiver, who had then ended the Manywar through diplomacy.
 The stories said that Kalad’s armies were still out there, somewhere.
 Waiting to sweep down and destroy again.
 She knew that story was just a legend told by hearthlight, but it still gave her shivers to consider.
 Regardless, Peacegiver had seized control and stopped the Manywar.
 However, he had not restored Hallandren to its rightful rulers.
 Idris’s histories claimed betrayal and treachery.
 The monks spoke of heresies that were too deeply ingrained in Hallandren.